schneebergerlab/syri/scaforder.md

 positional arguments:
-  coords      Alignment coordinates in a tsv format ref         Assembly of genome A in multi-fasta format qry         Assembly of genome B in multi-fasta format
+  coords      Alignment coordinates in a tsv format ref         Assembly of reference genome in multi-fasta format qry         Assembly of query genome in multi-fasta format

 optional arguments:
   -h, --help  show this help message and exit